chrisbroski/morlex/README.md

 ### Expanded Lexicon

 Because the core symbol set only describes the simplest concepts, any sufficiently complex manuscript could quickly become unwieldy and verbose.
-It is expected that each author create their own glossary of symbols specific
+It is expected that each author create their own glossary of symbols specific to their topic using the core pictogram set.
+When creating the custom glossary, care should be taken not to reinvent symbols that have already been created and are in common use.

+### Basic Document Format and Grammar